finom/vovk/README.md

 #### Return type

-In short, controller method can return an instance of `NextResponse` (or `Response`) as well as custom data.
+Controller method can return an instance of `Response`, `undefined` or custom data.
 Custom data is serialised to JSON and returned with status 200.

 ```ts
 @get()